rtm-rs/rtm-rs.github.io/source/content/docs/learn/core-concepts.md

 ## Commands

-Commands in ROM are intended to safely modify data.
+Commands in RTM are intended to safely modify data.
 Commands can be used to create, update, and delete.
 They are usually provided by the adapter, but you may define your own.